 For years, we've been watching this product blend everything from glow sticks to an iPhone.
 The videos are minimally expensive, product-focused, and garner millions of views.
 In a recent interview, Dickson explained the history and success of the video series:

 "'Will it Blend?' was developed accidentally by a new marketing director hired in 2006.
 I have always been one to try to break my blenders to find their fail points and determine how I can improve them.
 George, the new marketing director, discovered some of the wacky things I was doing to my blenders ...
 With a $50 budget, George bought a Happy Meal, a rotisserie chicken, Coke cans, golf balls, and a few other items, and they made five videos.
 Six days later, we had six million views on YouTube.
 Six years, 120-plus videos, almost 200 million views later, 'Will it Blend?' has been named as the number one viral marketing campaign of all time [by Ad Age]."

-More recently, a new company, Dollar Shave Club, made waves with this product video.
+Dollar Shave Club also made waves with their first product video.
 I'll warn you now: they're not shy with the F-bombs or referring to "your handsome-ass grandfather," so you may want to throw in the headphones before pressing play.
 Having said that, what's singular about this product launch video is how well the company knows its audience and the problem it's trying to solve.

 Dollar Shave Club was trying to crack into a demographic of young, professional men who habitually purchase big-brand razors at local stores.
 The problem they attempt to highlight is the absurdly high cost of store-bought razor cartridges.
 Thus, the company needed an absurdist, well-targeted product launch video to match.